 Cr.
 4. (4-3-1).
-Prerequisite(s): COSC 1436
+Prerequisite(s): COSC 1436 and TSI complete in Reading, Writing and Math

 Topics include fundamental concepts of object-oriented design, definitions and use of classes, basic analysis of algorithms, searching and sorting techniques, and an introduction to software engineering.